X

 Probate lawyers are also known to assist in cases that require their clients in settlement of their financial assets before their death.

 Probate attorneys are recognised for their capacity to ensure the wishes of their client’s are granted in matters of their finances and properties.
-Probate lawyers also play a role in aiding the executors throughout the probate process.
+They also play a role in aiding the executors throughout the probate process.

 The probate attorney can also assist the beneficiaries to the estate regarding various matters associated by the clauses provided by the executor.
 These circumstances arise when the beneficiary and executor are not able to come to an agreement.